richfitz/wood/data/README.md

   countries, for use with the survey results.
 This can be regenerated by deleting the file and running `make data/geo/country_coords.csv`

-Running `make data-raw` or `make downloaded-data-bulk-fetch downloaded-data-unpack` will create some additional files:
+Running `make data-raw` or `make downloaded-data-unpack` will download and create create some additional files:

 # directory `zae`